 Foot pain while cycling (as well as foot pain after cycling) is a common experience for riders of all stripes.
-Almost all road cyclists, mountain bikers, and even bicycle commuters experience at least some degree of foot pain at some point during their riding careers.
-The pain may be so severe that it prevents participation in cherished bicycling activities and events, or, in some cases, forces a premature retirement from the sport—a sad, yet all-too-common outcome that's largely avoidable with the proper knowledge and equipment.
+Almost all road cyclists, mountain bikers, and even bicycle commuters experience at least some degree of foot pain at some point during their riding lives or careers.
+The pain may be so severe that it prevents participation in cherished bicycling activities and events, or, in some cases, forces a premature retirement from the activity or sport—a sad, yet all-too-common outcome that's largely avoidable with the proper knowledge and equipment.

 In addition to foot pain, a lot of pedalers also experience toe deformities, painful or otherwise, such as bunions, tailor's bunions, and crooked toes, as well as knee pain, hip pain, and back pain.
 Knee, hip, and back pain may, in many cases, be related to the feet.
 Your feet are the foundation of your entire body, and so if something is not right in your feet, there is a high likelihood that it may cause problems further up your kinetic chain that inhibit proper pedaling motion and turn the joyful experience of riding a bike into a sufferfest of epic proportions.